 Conclusion

-is a promising new hook that can simplify the process of managing asynchronous data and building reactive user interfaces in React.
+experimental_useSubscription is a promising new hook that can simplify the process of managing asynchronous data and building reactive user interfaces in React.
 By providing a declarative way to subscribe to data sources and automatically update the UI when changes occur, this hook can help improve application performance, reduce boilerplate code, and enhance the developer experience.
 However, it's essential to remember that it's still experimental.
 As such, be prepared for potential API changes and use it judiciously.
 Consider alternative approaches for data fetching and state management based on the specific requirements of your project.

-to build efficient and reactive global applications that deliver a seamless user experience to users around the world.
+By following the best practices outlined in this guide, you can effectively leverage experimental_useSubscription to build efficient and reactive global applications that deliver a seamless user experience to users around the world.